bigyihsuan/EsotericReaction/README.md

 * Lists can contain lists.
 * Lists can be of any length.

-Function: A function reference, used primarily in higher-order functions.
+Function: A function reference, used primarily in higher-order functions, but in some control flow instructions as well.

-* A number representing the function is pushed to the stack through a different function.

 ## Elements

 Each of the 118 elements of the periodic table represents a different function/instruction.

 Coefficients indicate that element being repeated several times.
-So `2O == O + O`.
+So `2O -> O + O`.

 Subscripts change the number of arguments expected for the function.
 So `Li_3` expects 3 arguments following it.